 If you’re trying to save on premiums while maintaining adequate coverage, Progressive should be one of your first stops.

-Though you can save with Progressive without putting your financial life in danger, you also won’t always be getting the best coverage in the marketplace.
+Though you can save with Progressive without putting your financial life in danger, you won’t always get the best coverage in the marketplace.
 Progressive has higher-than-average instances of customer service complaints.